BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Our Starlink Gen 3 Review Video

 Before you climb on the roof and drill holes for the cables, see if Starlink’s equipment is really worth it.
-This review focuses on the hardware — the dish, router and setup experience — not the ISP itself.
+This review focuses on the hardware (the dish, router, and setup experience) not just the ISP itself.
 Watch our full breakdown below:

 Watch our review video on Starlink Gen 3!